jerry81/natural-language/english/index.md

 patronymic - from name of father

+peal - loud ringing of bells

 perambulate - to traverse

+perforce - inevitablility, necessity

 pertinaciously - resolute

+phantasm - figment of the imagination

 phrenology - theory that mental faculties and character traits deterimned by configurations of skull